Great Hall roof donation

 Virtual cycle ride from Land’s End to John O’Groats

-My name is Mary and I have been volunteering at Middleton Hall for 7 years.
+It is April 2020 and my name is Mary and I have been volunteering at Middleton Hall for 7 years.
 Over the years I have helped in the Garden, tea-room, supervised children’s craft activities and even turned my hand to a bit of decorating.
 I have recently retired from an active job and was looking for something that will keep me fit and occupied.
 So I accepted my daughter’s challenge to cycle 1650km, the distance between Land’s End and John O’Groats, on an exercise bike.
 All the restrictions on travel made the virtual option much more sensible than cycling the actual route, although maybe once I have completed this challenge I might venture out onto the roads, who knows.

 With the challenges that the Covid-19 pandemic has created it seemed like the perfect time to channel my energies into helping out where I can.
 The roof of the Great Hall is in desperate need of maintenance as this year it has developed a bit of a leak.
 I am hoping to raise £1 for every kilometre I cycle so my target is £1,650.
 I have divided the route into legs and am going to complete one a day until I finish!
 I shall keep you up to date with my progress and your support will make sure I carry on!
-So far I have raised £303 with the help of family and friends and visitors to the Hall & Gardens.

 Past fundraising successes